(Satan, fallen angel – Gustave Dore, illustration in Milton’s epic poem Paradise Lost – Source)

 The solomonic tradition of the grimoires presents some of the demons as being fallen angels who wish to return to Heaven, such as Phenex, the 37th spirit of the Goetia who “hopes also to return to the Seventh Throne after 1,200 years more, as he said unto Solomon“.
 Focalor, the 41st spirit of the Goetia “hath hopes to return to the Seventh Throne after 1,000 years.”
 Agares, the 2nd demon of the Goetia was once of the order of Virtues.
 What is interesting in the solomonic tradition is that many grimoires hesitate to call them demons, instead they refer to them simply as spirits.

-The rabbinic literature is harder to explain, but in it there many examples of angels who later became demons, such as Lilith, Samael and Ashmedai (Asmoday, Asmodeus) which are the most known.
+The rabbinic literature on the other hand is harder to explain, but in it there many examples of angels who later became demons, such as Lilith, Samael and Ashmedai (Asmoday, Asmodeus) which are the most known.

 Some say they are angels who rebelled against God along with Lucifer, or the Fallen Angels who have chosen to take the wives of men and taught us the arts, the crafts, science and magic under the lead of Azazel and Samyaza, as described in the Book of Enoch (1 Enoch).